 There seems to be a theme, in a number of the books I've read, being that a woman's confinement within an asylum has been part of some great conspiracy to, as I've noted before, silence them.
 This is the kind of thing I'd love to study, and write a paper on.
-And I might just … Continue reading The Asylum – a review
+And I might just … Continue reading The Asylum, by John Harwood

 All of my books have arrived in the mail.
 Woo!
 I can't wait to crack into them!
 I recently finished reading Wildthorn, by Jane Eagland.
 It was amazing!
 But, I will speak (write?) more of that in a minute.
 I just started Florence and Giles, by John Harding.
-It was so difficult to choose (from … Continue reading An unintentional review post on Wildthorn
+It was so difficult to choose (from … Continue reading An unintentional review post on Wildthorn, by Jane Eagland

 I know a lot of people, myself included, who have said that they feel like they belong in another period of time.
 Yes, I feel that at times.
 All the time.
 Absolutely.
 I think the idea of being, say in 19thC London, away from the thrall of Facebook (and away from the evil trolls who frequent it), … Continue reading Historical fiction: Research